Old empty open book in the flame isolated on black (Photo by dimdimich)

 In the passage above, Jude is clearly quoting from the apostle Peter's letter where he warns his readers, telling them that "scoffers will come in the last days with scoffing, following their own sinful desires" (2 Peter 3:3).
 The simple and unambiguous conclusion is that Jude observed the fulfillment of Peter's prophecy in his day.
 What is more striking, is that ancient historians Josephus and Tacitus both documented the appearing of the Lord's holy angels in the clouds above Jerusalem during the Roman-Jewish War (66-70 AD).
 This extraterrestrial event fulfilled the prophecy that Enoch spoke of thousands of years earlier (Jude 1:14).

 In his Revelation to John of Patmos written before the destruction of Jerusalem and its temple in 70 AD (Revelation 11:1-3), Jesus Christ also confirms Paul's prediction (Acts 20:29-30) and testifies that there were false apostles operating in the church in Ephesus (Revelation 2:1-2), in addition to the heretical sect of the Nicolaitans (Revelation 2:6-15).
+The apostle Paul also substantiates the activity of false apostles in the church at Corinth.
+He compares these men to Satan who "disguises himself as an angel of light" (2 Corinthians 11:14).
 There was another heretical sect present in the church at Pergamum, in addition to the false doctrine of the Nicolaitans, that Christ describes as "the teaching of Balaam" (Revelation 2:14, Numbers 22:9-13).
 John also tells of a false prophet in his vision who performed "signs" to deceive Christ-rejectors (Revelation 16:13, 19:20).

 Perhaps the most obvious and indisputable indication concerning the high degree of apostasy in the early church was the Lord's condemnation of the church in Thyatira for tolerating a so-called prophetess referred to as "that woman Jezebel."
 This temptress was apparently "teaching and seducing" the Lord's servants to "practice sexual immorality and to eat food sacrificed to idols" (Revelation 2:19-21).
 Recall from the Old Testament, that the queen of Israel, whose name was also Jezebel, incited her husband and king of Israel, Ahab, "to do what was evil in the sight" of the Lord above any other king before or after him (1 Kings 21:25).
 This Jezebel from the 9th-century BC is one of the most despised women in the entire Biblical narrative.
 In modern culture, the name Jezebel is associated with evil and corruption of one sort or another.